 The prognosis of brain death, by definition, is 100% fatal.

 Questioning the diagnosis of brain death only arises when AAN guidelines or protocols for brain death determination are not followed.
 These complications are limited to the misdiagnosis of a different neurologic condition as brain death and the ultimate death of a patient that was not brain dead.

 The diagnosis of brain death is difficult for families to accept.
 However, there is research to support asking the family to witness the clinical evaluation of brain death will help them understand the diagnosis.
 Multiple meetings, with more than one provider, clergy, social workers, or other ancillary staff, may be necessary for the family acceptance of the diagnosis.

 The diagnosis is best made by closely following the American Academy of Neurology guidelines.

-The designation of brain death will often involve a multidisciplinary team.
+The designation of brain death will often involve an interprofessional team.
 Nurses, physicians, social workers, and clergy will play a vital role in working with families during and once the diagnosis is made.
-Subspecialists, such as neurology, neurosurgery, and radiology may be required to aid in the interpretation of ancillary testing if clinical diagnosis is inadequate.
-While the diagnosis is considered, a multidisciplinary team specially trained in organ procurement should be involved, these specialty teams should handle all aspects of care only once the diagnosis of brain death has been made to ensure adequate protection for the team that cared for the patient up until death.
+Subspecialists, such as neurology, neurosurgery, and radiology, may be required to aid in the interpretation of ancillary testing if the clinical diagnosis is inadequate.
+While the diagnosis is considered, an interprofessional team specially trained in organ procurement should be involved, these specialty teams should handle all aspects of care only once the diagnosis of brain death has been made to ensure adequate protection for the team that cared for the patient up until death.

 |||Russell JA,Epstein LG,Greer DM,Kirschen M,Rubin MA,Lewis A, Brain death, the determination of brain death, and member guidance for brain death accommodation requests: AAN position statement.
 Neurology.
 2019 Jan 2; [PubMed PMID: 30602465]|